COVID-19 apps: Privacy, discrimination and marginalisation concerns

 The German Chaos Computer Club (CCC) and Reporters Without Borders also issued checklists.

 The Exposure Notification service intends to address the problem of persistent surveillance by removing the tracing mechanism from their device operating systems once it is no longer needed.

 On 20 April 2020, it was reported that over 300 academics had signed a statement favouring decentralised proximity tracing applications over centralised models, given the difficulty in precluding centralised options being used "to enable unwarranted discrimination and surveillance."
 In a centralised model, a central database records the ID codes of meetings between users.
 In a decentralised model, this information is recorded on individual phones, with the role of the central database being limited to identifying phones by their ID code when an alert needs to be sent.

-In Moscow use of the tracking app was made mandatory during the lockdowns in April 2020 when most Moscovites were mostly required to stay indoors.
+In Moscow use of the tracking app was made mandatory during the lockdowns in April 2020 when most Muscovites were mostly required to stay indoors.
 Vladimir Putin signed laws introducing criminal penalties, including up to seven years imprisonment, for quarantine violations that led to others being infected.
-Moscow also implemented government issued QR codes that were made mandatory.
-It was not disclosed what information the codes contain but they must be shown to police when requested.
-Opposition members were uncomfortable with the Russian's governments introduction of COVID surveillance tools.
-In May 2020, Human Rights Watch reported that the authorities in Moscow wrongly fined hundreds of Moscovites for breaching self-quarantine.
+Moscow also implemented government-issued QR codes that were made mandatory.
+It was not disclosed what information the codes contain, but they must be shown to police when requested.
+Opposition members were uncomfortable with the Russian government's introduction of COVID surveillance tools.
+In May 2020 Human Rights Watch reported that the authorities in Moscow had wrongly fined hundreds of Muscovites for breaching self-quarantine.
 The dubious behavioral interpretations recorded by the social monitoring tracking application led to the mistaken fining of hundreds of people in Moscow.

-Contact tracing apps were deployed rapidly by governments and other initiatives in spring and summer 2020.
-Initial releases were found to come with incongruent privacy policies, hidden built-in surveillance and location tracing functions, and generally contained few cues about a proper specification and quality assurance process.
-Code quality in several apps was found as poor, while hardly any of 28 apps surveyed in May and June 2020 managed to address all privacy principles laid forth in the EU's GDPR.
+Contact-tracing apps were deployed rapidly by governments and other organisations in spring and summer 2020.
+Initial releases were found to come with incongruent privacy policies, hidden built-in surveillance and location-tracing functions, and generally contained few cues about a proper specification and quality assurance process.
+Code quality in several apps was found to be poor, while hardly any of 28 apps surveyed in May and June 2020 managed to address all privacy principles laid forth in the EU's GDPR.